Goshen Township Historical Society

 - It is sufficiently well documented that we can interpret it usefully for the public.

-Furthermore, not everything we do accept will necessarily be on permanent exhibit.
+Please undertand that not everything we do accept will be on permanent exhibit.
 Our collections include items used for research and public education programs, as well as rotating exhibits in our museum and other sites.
-All of these uses help promote our mission of preservation and education.
+For preservation purposes, some items can only be displayed for brief periods, then returned to our archives.
+However used or displayed, our collection helps promote our mission of preservation and education.
 Finally, all artifact donations must be approved by the GTHS Curator or Collections Committee.

 Have It Appraised If You Want A Tax Deduction